ansys/pydpf-core/README.md

 ```

-Read a result with:
+Read a result with this command:

 ```pycon
 >>> result = model.results.displacement.eval()
 ```

-Then start connecting operators with:
+Then, start connecting operators with this code:

 ```pycon
 >>> from ansys.dpf.core import operators as ops
 >>> norm = ops.math.norm(model.results.displacement())
 ```

-### Starting the Service
+### Starting the service

 The ``ansys.dpf.core`` library automatically starts a local instance of the DPF service in the
 background and connects to it.
 If you need to connect to an existing
-remote or local DPF instance, use the ``connect_to_server`` function:
+remote or local DPF instance, use the ``connect_to_server`` method:

 ```pycon
 >>> from ansys.dpf import core as dpf
 >>> dpf.connect_to_server(ip='10.0.0.22', port=50054)
 ```

-Once connected, this connection will remain for the duration of the
+Once connected, this connection remains for the duration of the
-module until you exit python or connect to a different server.
+module.
+It closes when you exit Python or connect to a different server.